Bahrain

 The mandatory registration threshold is 37,500 Bahraini dinars (BHD) for businesses resident in Bahrain, and the voluntary registration threshold is BHD 18,750.
 Non-resident businesses are required to register upon making the first supply subject to VAT in Bahrain.

-Transitional provisions existed which increased the mandatory registration threshold to BHD 5 million from 1 January 2019 until 30 June 2019.
+Transitional provisions existed that increased the mandatory registration threshold to BHD 5 million from 1 January 2019 until 30 June 2019.
 The threshold was reduced to BHD 500,000 from 30 June 2019 until 31 December 2019.
 Thereafter, the standard threshold set out above apply.

 The National Bureau for Revenue is the regulatory body responsible for overseeing and upholding the provisions of the Bahrain VAT Law and Regulations.

-Bahrain signed the Common Excise Tax Agreement of the States of the Gulf Cooperation Council on 1 February 2017.
+Bahrain signed the Common Excise Tax Agreement of the States of the Gulf Cooperation Council (GCC) on 1 February 2017.
 The Bahrain cabinet ratified the Excise Tax Law, which entered into force on 30 December 2017.
 Tobacco products and energy drinks are subject to excise tax at 100%, while soft (carbonated) drinks are subject to excise tax at 50%.
 Other goods may also become subject to excise tax in the future.

 Customs duty